OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 #### Create meeting flow UI

-As a meeting organizer, you see a screen similar to the following.
+As a meeting organizer, you should see a screen similar to the following.

 ***TODO:*** Create meeting flow UI